 It’s difficult to talk about Artificial Intelligence when it’s building its own hull mid-flight.
 Criticism of an emergent technology requires figuring out how to criticise it—which involves working backwards from the visceral instinct and shaping its raw material into something refined.
 When it comes to AI, I trust my intuition.
 It tells me to not be fooled, to be wary, to resist, speaking at a volume much louder than the usual paranoia that basically utters the same kind of things, only quieter and about more absurd shit, like the old white lady in Tesco who looked me dead in the eye before tilting her shopping trolley to a 90-degree angle in the middle of the aisle, trundling off to pick up some Le Rustique Pasteurised Camembert from another shelf.
 I know you saw me coming, Glenda.

-I’d rather not repackage my intuition and present it as “balanced” in pursuit of a journalistic standard pretending neutrality is the highest form of intellect—so high, in fact, that nary a mainstream news outlet in the western hemisphere can complete a muscle-up to call a genocide by its name.
-So I abandoned the dream of a comprehensive go-to guide.
+I’d rather not repackage my intuition and present it as “balanced” in pursuit of a journalistic standard that pretends neutrality is the highest form of intellect—so high, in fact, that nary a mainstream news outlet in the western hemisphere can complete a muscle-up to call a genocide by its name.
+Thus, I abandoned the dream of a comprehensive go-to guide.

-Instead, I craft a GPS route (because traditional maps are cartographically obsolete and everything outdated deserves a vicious, peasant’s death) to document a wandering.
+Instead, I crafted a GPS route (because traditional maps are cartographically obsolete and everything outdated deserves a vicious, peasant’s death) to document a wandering.

 Follow along, if you want.